NavaneethaCSR/Titanic-Survival-Prediction/README.md

 How to run:

-This script is optimized for use in Google Colab (uses drive.mount).
+This script is optimized for use in Google Colab,so upload the dataset and  uses drive.mount.
+Go to the Runtime section and run all
 You may remove or comment out the drive.mount line , if you're running locally
-Go to the Runtime section and run all